 Changing many instances of a frequently used component sounds like it would be daunting task, especially if spread out across many different frames.
 We know changing the instance is easy, the problem is finding them all.
 Luckily, Figma has a feature to make selections based on commonalities.

-Figma enables you to add descriptions to your master components.
+Figma enables you to add descriptions to your main components.
 If you have variations in similar components, specific use cases, or even a redesigned component you are validating, this is a great place to add useful information to accompany your component which will be easily available to designers, right from the component and team library panels.

 Documentation is not only critical for designers, its equally important to consider the collaboration with the developer.
 Encapsulating every detail in a small description field is not possible, so try to put yourself in the developers shoes, and identify what they need to know.
 With so many applications becoming component centric in their structure, there is a good chance developers want to take the same approach to writing code, and want to understand the full gamut of each component and its various states that are spec’d in the design.
 It’s easy to fall into the trap thinking you need an elaborate style guide, documentation website, or additional tools to accomplish this, but the reality is, many small teams simply don’t have the time or resources to do this.
 The good news is, that is not a requirement to be successful—keep it simple and avoid complicating it.